EVORA-project/evora-ontology/models/docs/Certification.md

     multivalued: false
   logo:
     name: logo
-    description: A path or URL to the related logo
+    description: A path or URL to the related logo.
     title: logo
     exact_mappings:
     - schema:logo